 Before PSD introduction in 2018 banks and financial institution were the sole owners of the financial data

-PSD2 is aimed at unification of the financial market across the EU and make all the services available to everybody regardless of the particular residence within EEA.
-Basically, it is changing the current banks’ position as the major providers of financial services.
+PSD2 regulation is aimed at unification of the financial market across the EU and make all the services available to everybody regardless of the particular residence within EEA.
+Basically, PSD2 is changing the current banks’ position as the major providers of financial services.
 The position of third-party providers was limited in some ways as it had required bank licenses and made it problematic to access the market and offer any financial services.
 Also, it was caused by a lack of trust in them.
-Fortunately, PSD2 is about to change this, because the fintech companies have a lot of great solutions for financial services.
+Fortunately, PSD2 regulation is about to change this, because fintech companies have a lot of great solutions.
 They are ready to enter the investment market and become decent competitors.
-PSD2 banking will greatly change the banking payment models, open new possibilities for financial providers while both customers and businesses will considerably benefit from it.
+PSD2 implementation will greatly change the payment models, open new possibilities for financial providers while both customers and businesses will considerably benefit from implementing PSD2.

 History of PSD2 and timeline of the regulatory measures

 EBA decided to vote for the final version of PSD2 in December 2015 in order to implement innovations, improve security and employ cross-border banking.
 In a month PSD2 regulations came into force and members of the EU started implementation into national laws with a 2-year deadline by January 2018.
 RSD2 has opened more possibilities, however, it requires some time and good regulations of implementing.